Digital-Anthropic/cloud-labs/terraform/theory/README.md

 Terraform provides commands to manage the state file, which tracks the current state of your infrastructure managed by Terraform.

-You can use the following commands to interact with the state file:
+*Note*: You can use the following commands to interact with the state file.

 #### List Resources in State File